xXHenneBXx/GekkoScience-CompacF-WebUI/README.md

 Vite dev server supports hot-module-reload

-Help made By Bolt.new AI and ChatGPT
+Help debug/make By Bolt.new(Sonnet4.5) and ChatGPT(GPT-5) AI

+***ALERT***
+CGMINER AND USING USB DEVICE(S) BUG- Clicking "Restart" will cause CG Miner to crash and not properly restart, therefore will have to manually restrat CG Miner working on a fix/workaround

-SAFARI DOES NOT WORK !!
-USE CHROME OR EDGE
+DOES NOT WORK ON FIREFOX !!
+USE CHROME, EDGE OR SAFARI